 2016 was the pilot year and the communication materials were met with enthusiasm, which was a key part in attracting teachers.
 "Love the name of your programme.
 You made me curious, count me in" - some of the feedback from teachers.

-2017 saw the continuation of the programme, gaining support from major sponsors and the unveiling of the website.
+2017 saw the continuation of the programme, publication of the website, and attracting support from major sponsors, like Google, Societe Generale and Enel.

 2018 marks the first year of collaboration with a team of researchers from Cambridge University to develop a methodology for testing and improving creative thinking and STEM teaching in the classroom.